 The professors at Kennesaw State point out that due to the loss of jobs by some parents, independent schools may see a drop in enrollment.
 Large-scale institutions are suffering with multiple breakdowns in their efforts to transition to the new type of instruction.
 This is a potential advantage for small schools like Tenney.

 Currently, the enrollment at the Tenney School for the 2020-21 academic year is on track.
 Tenney offers students the advantage of one-to-one classrooms; this allows the students to receive instruction without skipping a beat should schools have to toggle back and forth because of possible quarantine in the future.
-The one-to-one instruction is also highly effective for students with disabilities.
-Parents seek this personal instruction for students who have been failed by larger schools and whose interruption of learning will cause even more struggle through a break in routine.
-Until a vaccine is developed, this hybrid education may be the way of life.
+One-to-one instruction is also highly effective for students with disabilities.
+Parents seek this personal instruction for students that larger schools failed.
+Until a vaccine develops, this hybrid education is the new norm.
 The Tenney School plans to lead rather than play catch-up in providing educational services for its families as we face uncertain times.

 While many schools may face larger issues than we do as a small independent school, they need to all develop a flexible mindset.
-There are solutions out there to these challenges.
+Indeed, there are solutions out there to these challenges.

 The Year Spring Break Broke

-The article emphasizes that independent schools, guided by leadership planning, should be flexible and equipped enough to make the transition to online learning.
+The article emphasizes independent schools, guided by leadership planning, should be flexible and equipped for the transition to online learning.
 The Tenney School has made an exemplary transition to distance learning through the advent of Tenney School Live.

-Until a vaccine is developed, hybrid education will be the new school norm.
-Schools may have to switch between in-person and online learning during the coming school-year to keep students, parents, and teachers safe.
-The Tenney School’s leaders and teachers have proven that the transition can be done gracefully and that we are ready for whatever lies ahead.
-We’ve got this.
+Until a vaccine develops, hybrid education is the new school norm.
+Schools may have to switch between in-person and online learning during the coming school year to keep students, parents, and teachers safe.
+Indeed, The Tenney School’s leaders and teachers have proven that the transition can be done gracefully and that we are ready for whatever lies ahead.
 This is our Moonshot Moment.